 The U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance (BJA) administers the Medal of Valor Program.

-Nominations must be submitted through the online Medal of Valor Nomination System.
+When the nomination period is open, nominations must be submitted through the online Medal of Valor Nomination System.

 - Medal of Valor Brochure

 - Template for the Public Safety Officer Medal of Valor Nomination

 - Medal of Valor Initiative Frequently Asked Questions

 - July 2019 Informational Webinar Presentation and Transcript

 - Gregory Joy, BJA Policy Advisor, and MOV Designated Federal Officer, [email protected]